moxystudio/next-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 ## `npm run docs`

-This script readies your documentation for reading.
+This script prepares the documentation for reading.
 This script will automatically open the documentation in your default browser.

 Keep in mind, you must have your documentation's dependencies installed before running this script!